 From the resort amenities, dining options, and superb lagoons and pool area, the Grand Hyatt Kauai is the perfect family vacation destination.

 The Grand Club Lounge at the Grand Hyatt Kauai is exclusively available for Club Level guests and is located in the Poipu Wing of the sprawling resort grounds.
-You get access by a private key only if you have booked Club Level accommodations.
+You only get access by a private key if you have booked Club Level accommodations.
 Guests with Hyatt Globalist Status or Hyatt Explorist members can access the lounge using a club lounge upgrade award.